midas-network/flu-scenario-modeling-hub/model-output/README.md

 ### `target`

 The submission can contain multiple output type information:
-- From 100 to 300 representative trajectories from the model simulations.
+- Representative trajectories from the model simulations.
   We will call this format "sample" type output.
 For more information, please consult the [sample](./README.md#sample) section.
-- A set of quantiles with an optional "mean" value for all the tarquets.
+- A set of quantiles for all the tarquets.
   We will call this format "quantile" type output.
 For more information, please consult the [quantile](./README.md#quantile) section.
 - A cumulative distribution function for the peak timing target.
 We will